tanepiper/obsidian-garden/🪴 Grow Room.md

 Using the [Templater](https://github.com/SilentVoid13/Templater) plugin you can use the command pallete to change from a [[⏣ Templates/🗒 Basic Note]] to any other type - such as [[⏣ Templates/📙 New Reading Item]].

-If you are not ready to place the file, or have a file that can be deleted after use (like a shopping list) you can place it in the 🪵 Backlog - this is another inbox for files that are ready to be delt with.
+If you are not ready to place the file, or have a file that can be deleted after use (like a shopping list) you can place it in the 🪵 Backlog - this is another inbox for files that are ready to be dealt with.

+---

 ## 🪵 Current Backlog
-You're entire backlog is visible
+Your entire backlog is visible
 ```dataview
 table file.ctime as "Planted at"
 from "🪵 Backlog"